benmizrahi/gcp-dlp-tools/README.md

 - `--scan-path`: Specify the metadata scanning level (same as above [1]).
 - `--output-path`: Specify where to save the results (same as above [1]).
 - `--page-size`: Number of results per page (default: 100).
+- `--export_bucket`: The bucket where the script should dump the results

 ---